Chiabee/CNSWhitepaper/src/Lifecycle.md

 - The domain name of an important website will be retained for three years, and domain holders can verify the domain through their domain name certificate in a private manner.
 - Domain names with 7 or more letters are open for public registration on a first-come-first-served basis.

 To use the domain name, users must register a domain.
-A domain registration is a Chia NFT with some special properties:
+Domain registration is a Chia NFT with some special properties:

 - Domain registrations always have expiry dates.
 To keep a domain, users must make sure to renew the domain before it expires.
 - Expired domains are sold at auction.
 Expired names that are not sold at auction can be registered by others.